biancabuzea200/Github-Analytics-Tracker/README.md

 **Description**

-This project aims to collect data on repo usage and traffic from the github api and store it for posterity.
+This project aims to collect data on repo usage and traffic from the GitHub api and store it for posterity.
 This is needed because GitHub only saves this data for up to two weeks.
-This data can be used to measure the success of devrel programs so having data to clearly measure success is very useful.
+This data can be used to measure the success of devrel programs - having data to clearly measure success is very useful.

-The project runs efficenctly and can scale to run in near constant time for any number of repos that need to be analyzed.
-The data is stored on postgres and retrieval can be further snchanced by installing TimescaleDB on top which allows much more performat retrieval of time series data (which this project uses).
+The project runs efficiently and can scale to run in near constant time for any number of repos that need to be analyzed.
+The data is stored on postgres and retrieval can be further enchanced by installing TimescaleDB on top, which allows much more performat retrieval of time series data (which this project uses).
 The app itself is designed to run a k8s job once per day, week or fortnight.
-There is a docker file provided which builds a simple image based on the official golanf docker image that runs the binary.
+There is a docker file provided which builds a simple image based on the official golang docker image that runs the binary.
 There is more information provided on intended deployment patterns in the dockerfile as a comment.

 **What does it measure?**